anas-awan-dev/your-fbp/README.md

-# Your Finance Business Profile
+# Your Finance Business Partner

 A professional, responsive landing page for a global financial services platform built with Next.js, TypeScript, and styled-components.